some00/doomtime/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The repository contains source for the firmware, modifications needed for Chocolate Doom, Bluez and a client application.
-Rest of this section assumes Debian bullseye.
+The repository contains the source for the firmware, modifications needed for Chocolate Doom, Bluez and a client application.
+The rest of this section assumes Debian bullseye.
 Arch Linux was also tested, but the process isn't documented.

 ### Clone Chocolate Doom Fork